kylon526/yori/README.md

 [Open the Yori app in your browser](https://yori-hazel.vercel.app)

+Enter your email address and complete the MFA step.

 Type a question in the chat interface, e.g.:

 “Tell me about Kylon's experience at Edward Jones.”